lalit/FKDaylightCalculcator/Readme.md

 # FKDaylightCalculator

-*FKDaylightCalculator* is a small and easy to use class for your iOS and Mac OS X projects to calculate sunrise and sunset dates.
+*FKDaylightCalculator* is a small and easy to use class for your iOS and Mac OS X projects (*obersving of daylight changes doesn't work on Mac OS X without modification*) to calculate sunrise and sunset dates.

 The algorithm used is described [here](http://williams.best.vwh.net/sunrise_sunset_algorithm.htm).